-De Quervain’s tenosynovitis produces pain over the thumb side of the wrist.
+Patients generally present with pain over the thumb side of the wrist.
 This area is called the first dorsal compartment of the wrist.
-This compartment contains the abductor pollicus longus and extensor pollicus brevis tendons which help control thumb motion.
-Swelling of the soft tissues surrounding this compartment may cause narrowing and pain.
-Pain will commonly be elicited with any kind of lifting, pinching, or grasping activity in ulnar deviation and with use of the thumb.
-The diagnosis can usually be made on physical exam alone.
-Initial treatment is immobilization with a brace and often a cortisone injection is offered.
-Patients will usually feel relief within a couple of days after the injection.
-If the pain does not respond to the cortisone injection or recurs, then surgical intervention may be indicated.
-Refer to our “Procedures” section for more information.
+This compartment contains the abductor pollicus longus and extensor pollicus brevis tendons.
+There may be visible swelling directly over this area and it may be tender to touch.
+Inflammation of the soft tissues surrounding the tendons in this compartment may cause narrowing and pain.
+Pain will commonly be elicited with any kind of lifting, pinching or grasping activity in ulnar deviation and with use of the thumb.
+Our doctors can usually make a diagnosis on physical examination alone.
+Once the diagnosis is established they will discuss the different treatment options.